sporto/elm-tutorial/en/README.md

 Code for the example application built in the second part of this tutorial can be found at <https://github.com/sporto/elm-tutorial-app>.

+## Requirements

+For this tutorial you will need:

+- Elm version 0.17 (Installation is covered later in the tutorial)
+- Node JS version 4 +

 ## Contributing

 Please open issues and send PRs at <https://github.com/sporto/elm-tutorial>.